ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

         mc_settings = {
           :domain       => 'example.mcdev',
           :docroot      => '/home/vagrant/docroot',
-          :host_docroot => '../docroot'
+          :host_docroot => '../docroot',
+          :database_name => 'example_mcdev'
         }

+    * :docroot: The path to the apache docroot on the guest virtual machine (running inside virtualBox) and should not be changed unless you really know what you are doing.
     * :host_docroot: The location of the project docroot relative to this file on the host machine.
-    * :docroot: The path to the apache docroot on the guest virtual machine (running inside virtualBox) and should not be changed unless you really know what you are doing.

 6. Add the domain/IP for this installation to the [Vagrant IP address allocation](https://docs.google.com/a/mediacurrent.com/spreadsheet/ccc?key=0AuLhQk3Txl-JdFNGOGNEV0twcUlwR09tWkU1NVNMZnc&usp=sharing). spreadsheet.
 Specify the next IP in the current range and add to the proper